 As one of the biggest museums in the world, the Louvre attracts millions of visitors a year.

-- Initially the Louvre was built as a fortress, adjoining the defensive wall around the city of Paris.
+• Initially the Louvre was built as a fortress, adjoining the defensive wall around the city of Paris.
 Construction began at the end of the 12th century.

-- Between the 14th & the 18th century the Louvre regularly served the Royals of France as a residence.
+• Between the 14th & the 18th century the Louvre regularly served the Royals of France as a residence.
 That is, until the Sun King, Louis XIV, moved his court to Versailles in 1682.

 The Louvre became a museum during the French Revolution (in 1793).
-Today the museum has one of the largest art collections in the world.
+Today the museum has one of the largest Art collections in the world.

-- As a consequence, a new, modern entrance was inaugurated in 1988.
-In the form of an enormous glass pyramid.
-A work designed by the Chinese-American architect I.M.
-Pei.
-Heavily criticised by many people at the time – too modern, too expensive, too un-French, too big, too… – nowadays it’s an attraction in itself for most visitors.
+• Heavily criticised by many people at the time – too modern, too expensive, too un-French, too big, too… – nowadays it’s an attraction in itself for most visitors.

 A large museum, with its own rules

-Another way to gain time is to get up early.
+* Another way to gain time is to get up early.
 The Parisians are late risers anyway and it’s a real treat to venture the streets & parks early mornings (let’s say between 7-9am).
 This way you can be at the Louvre – and any other museum or attraction – before the crowds arrive.
 Get in faster & visit the highlights of the museum before everybody else does – like Da Vinci’s Mona Lisa.

-* The Louvre provides free entrance for people under 18 & and for EU-residents between 18-26 years of age.
+* IMPORTANT: The Louvre provides free entrance for people under 18 & and for EU-residents between 18-26 years of age.
 As well as for people with a disability & one accompanying person.

 Daily opening hours of the Louvre are from 9am to 6PM.
 Important to know though, the museum is closed on Tuesdays & opens longer every Friday, from 9am until 9:45pm.